FUTURE OF MEDICINE

 What it is:

-The EOS test measures the number of eosinophils, a type of white blood cell that plays a role in inflammation.
+Measures eosinophils, a type of white blood cell involved in inflammation.

-High eosinophil levels may be linked to asthma or other allergic conditions that affect the lungs.
+High eosinophilis levels may point to asthma or other allergic conditions affecting your lungs.

 Treating the cause of the inflammation with medications and avoiding known triggers may help lower levels.